preemptive/jsdefender-samples/Electron/Electron12/README.md

-# PreEmptive Electron sample app
+# JSDefender Electron sample application

 ## Project Info
-This is a sample Electron app where [JsDefender](https://www.preemptive.com/products/jsdefender) is pre-configured and working with Electron 12.
+This is a sample Electron app where [JSDefender](https://www.preemptive.com/products/jsdefender) is pre-configured and working with Electron 12.

 ## About the BackEnd
 This project displays a list of planets using [SWAPI planets](https://swapi.dev/api/planets/?page=1) API upon landing the app.
 SWAPI (Star Wars API) is an open-source project which provides the Star Wars Data and used here for the demonstration purpose.